SpencerCDixon/dotfiles/NOTES.md

 * store aliases in separate files inside an alias folder if they get too big
 * potentially store vundle/bundles in a vimrc.bundles and source it immediately in my main vimrc
 * echo a random alias every time I open vim or terminal until I have them all memorized
+* to handle different computers it might make sense to have different branches.
+    Master can have all the common dotfile configuration and then a separate branch for each machine.
+I.E. my local dev env vs. the athena dev boxes

 Alias Types